NotTooScareyShellScripts/getTvhProgram.sh/README.md

 # getTvhProgram.sh
-bash commands to get information from TVHeadend Server epg API

 Similarly as my getMythProgram.sh bash script.
 This one will pull from a TVH server using its API.
 Which I reference from the TVH-API-docs

+No script yet, just some
+bash commands to get information from TVHeadend Server EPG API

-*After reading the API docs more I saw the NOW option for only those currently playing *The following shows all http://TVH_SERVER:9981/api/epg/events/grid?mode=now
+*After reading the API docs more I saw the NOW option for only those currently playing *The following shows all 'NOW' playing

+http://TVH_SERVER:9981/api/epg/events/grid?mode=now

 ```